top of page

 The Identification Problem

 Echinacea is one of the most well-documented examples.
 The genus includes several species, among them Echinacea purpurea, Echinacea angustifolia, and Echinacea pallida.
 These are not interchangeable.
-Each species has a different mix of naturally occurring compounds, and the research supporting Echinacea's role in immune health is specific to particular species and particular parts of the plant.
-A product labelled simply as Echinacea that contains the wrong species, or an undisclosed blend of species in unknown proportions, is not backed by the same evidence its label implies (1, 2).
+Each species has a different mix of naturally occurring compounds.
+The research supporting Echinacea's role in immune health is specific to particular species and parts of the plant.
+A product labeled simply as Echinacea that contains the wrong species or an undisclosed blend of species in unknown proportions is not backed by the same evidence its label implies.

 Species substitution and undisclosed blending are among the most commonly identified problems in commercial Echinacea products.
 This is not rare.
 It shows up across products at every price point.